-Earnings Type Description Included Excluded Incentive Pay Allowances Additional pay for possession of educational degrees or required certificates Χ Miscellaneous Allowances Assignment differentials paid as a percentage of base pay Х Management Differential Additional pay to managers in lieu of other benefits, i.e., tuition reimbursement Х Transcription Fees for court reporters Paid to court reporters to transcribe their cases Х Retirement Offset Additional pay for certain employees in-lieu of the county paying 1⁄2 retirement contributions Х Vacation Cash-In Additional pay for cashing in accrued vacation that does not exceed what may be earned in each 12-month period during the final compensation period Х Payoff Beyond Maximum Accrual Additional pay for vacation or holiday-in-lieu hours over the maximum accrual Х Mental Health Retention Paid to employees who work at the mental health facility Х Clothing Allowance Paid to employees for the cost of maintaining a uniform Х Equipment Allowance Paid to reimburse employees who are required to provide their own equipment; i.e., court reporters Χ Insurance Subsidy Cash payment of the amount of the county contribution towards health insurance over the premium, less the cost of social security Х Fair Labor Standards Act Adjustment Differential paid when the value of overtime per FLSA guidelines is greater than that negotiated X Insurance Subsidy Offset An amount paid in January of each year to refund the social security reduction of the health insurance subsidy to employees who were at social security maximum Х Auto Allowance Payment for use of personal vehicle for county business Х
+Earnings Type Description Included Excluded Leave Balance Usage (vacation, compensating time off (CTO), holiday in-lieu, sick leave, etc.) Paid leave for authorized absence from work X Vacation Cash-In Additional pay for cashing in accrued vacation that does not exceed what may be earned in each 12-month period during the final compensation period Х Payoff Beyond Maximum Accrual Additional pay for vacation or holiday-in-lieu hours over the maximum accrual Х Mental Health Retention Paid to employees who work at the mental health facility Х Disability Pay Additional pay that, when combined with Workers' Compensation Disability Pay, equals 50% of an employee's bi-weekly pay X 4850 Time Pay Paid for up to one year, tax free, in lieu of temporary disability for Safety personnel in accordance with Labor Code Section 4850 Х Clothing Allowance Paid to employees for the cost of maintaining a uniform Х Equipment Allowance Paid to reimburse employees who are required to provide their own equipment; i.e., court reporters Х Animal Allowance Paid to employees assigned as a canine handler for scheduled work of ten (10) hours per month for ordinary care and informal training Х Insurance Subsidy Cash payment of the amount of the county contribution towards health insurance over the premium, less the cost of social security Х Fair Labor Standards Act Adjustment Differential paid when the value of overtime per FLSA guidelines is greater than that negotiated X Insurance Subsidy Offset An amount paid in January of each year to refund the social security reduction of the health insurance subsidy to employees who were at social security maximum Х Auto Allowance Payment for use of personal vehicle for county business Х

-\ Compensation can be excluded if: (a) Board of Retirement determines compensation had been paid to enhance retirement benefits, (b) compensation had previously been provided in kind and converted to cash payment in the final compensation period; (c) any one-time or ad-hoc payment made to a member, but not to similarly situated members in the member's grade or class, and (d) any payment for unused leave balances that exceed what may be earned in each 12-month period during the final compensation period.
+^{} Compensation can be excluded if: (a) Board of Retirement determines compensation had been paid to enhance retirement benefits, (b) compensation had previously been provided in kind and converted to cash payment in the final compensation period; (c) any one-time or ad-hoc payment made to a member, but not to similarly situated members in the member's grade or class, and (d) any payment for unused leave balances that exceed what may be earned in each 12-month period during the final compensation period.

-\\ Per prior, written agreement, one exception has been established to the standard exclusion of the pay element reserved for FLSA adjustments.
+^{} Per prior, written agreement, one exception has been established to the standard exclusion of the pay element reserved for FLSA adjustments.
 That exception is the additional "half rate" payable for 12 hours of contractual overtime to members who work 24-hour schedules.